microsoft/playwright/docs/api.md

 #### event: 'requestfinished'
 - <[Request]>

 Emitted when a request finishes successfully after downloading the response body.
-For a succesful response, the sequence of events is `request`, `response` and `requestfinished`.
+For a successful response, the sequence of events is `request`, `response` and `requestfinished`.

 #### event: 'response'
 - <[Response]>

 Emitted when [response] status and headers are received for a request.
-For a succesful response, the sequence of events is `request`, `response` and `requestfinished`.
+For a successful response, the sequence of events is `request`, `response` and `requestfinished`.

 #### event: 'worker'
 - <[Worker]>